iAM-AMR/iAM.AMR.DOC/source/00_main/prostructure.rst

 Organization via stories
 ++++++++++++++++++++++++
 The models are organized primarily by ‘stories’, or bug-drug-host combinations of particular interest.
-Existing stories and their corresponding models are available in the IAM.AMR GitHub repository.
+Existing stories and their corresponding models are available in the iAM.AMR GitHub repository.

 Literature Search
 ~~~~~~~~~~~~~~~~~
-The IAM.AMR models are informed by a single, all-encompassing literature search.
+The iAM.AMR models are informed by a single, all-encompassing literature search.
 A description of the literature search and associated products is provided on the :ref:`literature search main page <project/search:Literature Search>`.

 The CEDAR database
 ~~~~~~~~~~~~~~~~~~
-CEDAR, the Collection of Epidemiologically Derived Associations with Resistance, is a Microsoft Access database, designed to house data extracted in support of the IAM.AMR project and associated activities.
+CEDAR, the Collection of Epidemiologically Derived Associations with Resistance, is a Microsoft Access database, designed to house data extracted in support of the iAM.AMR project and associated activities.

 The studies identified through the literature search are reviewed, and data extracted as per a number of criteria outlined on the :ref:`CEDAR main page <02_project/CEDAR:The CEDAR Database>`.